generation-org/jfsjd-final-project/task-4/README.md

 In this step, we'll create a `ItemsController` class that will be responsible for managing the items(posts or products) in the application.

 Always aim to use meaningful and long names to make your code more readable.
-We encourage you to replace the word `Items` with a more meaninful one depending on your project domian:
+We encourage you to replace the word `Items` with a more meaningful one depending on your project domain:
 * PostsController
 * ProductsController